LSeu-Open/AIEnhancedWork/Tutorials/run-local-llm-ollama-and-page-assist.md

 > [!Note]
 > You can change the keyboard shortcuts from the extension settings on the Chrome Extension Management page.

-## Find the LLM model that is right for you
+## Find the LLM that is right for you

 This section is designed to assist you with the knowledge and resources needed **to make informed decisions about the right model for your specific requirements.** To support your search, To facilitate this process, I have prepared **two tables** for your reference.